pingcap/docs-tidb-operator/en/get-started.md

 alias kubectl='minikube kubectl --'
 ```

-Execute this command to check the status of your Kubernetes and make sure `kubectl` can connect to it:
+Run this command to check the status of Kubernetes and make sure `kubectl` can connect to it:

 {{< copyable "shell-regular" >}}